MEnvSci Environmental Science / Course details

 Flexible course allowing you to specialise and customise your studies to your interests, following one of three pathways after the first year, providing an ideal gateway to your career.

-The option to transfer to a related degree during your second year to incorporate a year in industry or year abroad.
+The option to transfer to a related degree during your second year to incorporate industrial experience or international study.

 Undertake a research project of your choice working alongside world- leading scientists using state-of-the-art research facilities.